mdemichele/mdemichele/README.md

 ### Hey, I'm Matt 👋

-I'm a Software Engineer at Starbucks working primarily with JavaScript and Python.
+I'm a Software Engineer at OpenTech Alliance working primarily with JavaScript and Python.
 I'm interested in building secure, scalable, and efficient applications for the web.
 I'm constantly growing in my abilities as a programmer.

 My current side projects involve building web applications using Node.js and React.
 I'm also building things with Flask, as well as experimenting with C.